Astrophytum asterias [ass-troh-FY-tum] [ass-TEER-ee-as] is a cactus with a disc-shaped body and multiple ribs with white scales.

 Use a stream of alcohol from a spray bottle to remove mealybugs.

-If these methods don’t work, use a commercial pesticide (Neem oil) to treat the infestation.
+If these methods don’t work, use a commercial pesticide (natural Neem oil) to treat the infestation.

 Suggested Astrophytum Asterias Uses